On this page

 You will only be able to raise a dispute or claim under Section 75 if the supplier’s terms and conditions have a refund policy which they decline to honour.

 What can I do if I’ve booked my flights and hotel independently (not as a package) and the flights are no longer available?

-You should contact the airline and hotel to recover the costs, or arrange of new booking with them.
+You should contact the hotel to recover the costs, or arrange a new booking with them.
 The hotel costs may not be recoverable unless you have cancellation rights in the hotel supplier’s terms.
 If you’re unable to recover the costs, you may be able to dispute the transaction.

-Can I reclaim a refund for the value of my holiday if most of the facilities are closed when I’m there?
+Can I claim a refund for the value of my trip if most of the facilities are closed when I’m there?

 This will depend on the travel provider’s terms and the specific circumstances of your case.
 You may not be entitled to claim a refund if the closures are outside of their control.
-The travel provider should notify you of any closures to facilities you’ve booked prior to and during your stay.
+The travel provider should notify you if they are aware of any closures booked before and during your stay.

 What can I do if I’ve booked a holiday to a location where the embassy is no longer issuing visas?

-What can I do if the event that I booked flights and hotels for is cancelled?
+What can I do if the event I booked flights and hotels for is cancelled?

 How to raise a dispute

-If you’ve been unable to recover your costs from your travel provider, complete this online dispute form to raise a dispute.
+If you've been unable to recover your costs from your travel provider, go to our query a transaction page to find out how to raise a dispute.